hbc/NGS_Data_Analysis_Course/lessons/08-rnaseq-worksflow.md

 ```

-The basic options for mapping reads to the genome using STAR is as follows:
+The basic options for **mapping reads** to the genome using STAR is as follows:

 * `--runThreadN`: number of threads
 * `--readFilesIn`: /path/to/FASTQ_file
 * `--genomeDir`: /path/to/genome_indices
+* `--outFileNamePrefix`: prefix for all output files

 More details on STAR and its functionality can be found in the [user manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf), we encourage you to peruse through to get familiar with all available options.